MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 # [Power Platform admin center](#tab/PPAC)

-### Manual allocation from the Power Platform admin center
+### Manually allocate an add-on from the Power Platform admin center

 1. After you sign in to the Power Platform admin center, select **Resources** > **Capacity**.
 2. Scroll down to the **Add-ons** section and select the **Manage** link.